dani8439/pottery_keeper_frontend/README.md

 The app is built using a Rails API backend, and a React frontend, created using Create-React-App.
 The Rails API was created with a Postgres database.

-## Live Demo
-Pottery Keeper is hosted on Heroku.
-If you would like to see a live demo of the project, and play around click [here](https://pottery-keeper-api.herokuapp.com/collections)

 ## How to use it
 The backend is located [here](https://github.com/dani8439/pottery_keeper_backend).